S4vad/Intruder-detection-using-CNN/README.md

 4. The processed video will be saved with annotations for review.

 ## Configuration
-- You can adjust detection sensitivity and other parameters in the `config.json` file.
 - Fine-tune the model and retrain it on your dataset for specific use cases.

 ## Results